erick-rivas/nodejs-api-reference/src/models/guidelines.md

     this.id = id;
   }
 ```
-- Each model **must have** a build() method to initialize all the variables, and must follow the following structure
+- Each model **must have** a build() method to initialize all the variables, and must follow the following structure.
 ```typescript
   build(attr1: type1, attr2: type2): XModel
   {